Your Primary Contacts

 She received her BA in Economics from Western Washington University.

-Chase is an FCS GROUP analyst with experience in water and wastewater rate and fee development studies.
+Chase is an FCS GROUP senior analyst with three years of experience in water and wastewater rate and fee development studies.
 He provides data analysis and spreadsheet modeling support.

 Chase loves working with numbers and being engaged in a vital industry with lots of interesting projects.
 When he is not crunching numbers, he likes to spend leisure time golfing or watching local sports.